EugOT/revu-swift/README.md

 # Revu

-Revu is a local-first macOS study app for decks, cards, exams, study guides, and FSRS-based review sessions.
-This public repository contains only the macOS application and its tests.
+Revu is a polished, local-first macOS study app for decks, cards, exams, study guides, and FSRS-based review sessions.
+It is opinionated in a good way: fast keyboard-friendly workflows, a dense but calm desktop UI, strong study primitives, and a structure that makes serious studying feel organized instead of chaotic.

+This public repository contains the standalone macOS application and its tests.
+It is an older branch of the product that I decided to open source because it is still a genuinely useful app and a solid codebase for people who care about local-first software, SwiftUI desktop apps, and spaced-repetition tooling.

+## A Note From The Company

+Revu is my company.
+The current product continues to evolve separately, and the newer version lives at [revu.cards](https://revu.cards).

+This repository is an older version of the app, published deliberately as a gift to the open-source community.
+I did not want this work to disappear into a private archive when there was still a lot here that could be useful, interesting, or inspiring to other builders.
+If you want the newest commercial product, go to [revu.cards](https://revu.cards).
+If you want a capable local-first macOS study app that you can inspect, modify, and learn from, this repo is for you.

+## Why This App Is Cool

+- It is built around real study workflows instead of toy flashcard demos.
+- It combines decks, cards, exams, study guides, folders, review history, and forecasting in one coherent desktop app.
+- It uses FSRS-based scheduling, so the review engine is not just cosmetic.
+- It is local-first, which means the app is fast, self-contained, and usable without hosted infrastructure.
+- It has a thoughtful SwiftUI macOS interface with a real design system behind it.
+- It is the kind of app that feels substantial: not just a single feature, but a full study workspace.

 ## What’s Included